zhangbozhb/eino-ext/components/model/deepseek/README.md

-# Volcengine DeepSeek Model
+# DeepSeek Model

-A Volcengine DeepSeek model implementation for [Eino](https://github.com/cloudwego/eino) that implements the `Model` interface.
+A DeepSeek model implementation for [Eino](https://github.com/cloudwego/eino) that implements the `Model` interface.
 This enables seamless integration with Eino's LLM capabilities for enhanced natural language processing and generation.

 ## Features